 Run/Debug Configuration: Firefox Remote

 In this dialog box, create configurations to use for debugging applications locally in Firefox, versions 36 and higher.
-Note that remote debugging in Firefox is currently not supported at all.
+Note the following restrictions:

 Firefox Remote-specific configuration settings

 |Host|| In this text box, specify the host where the application is running.
 Currently it is just |